Please update your browser

 Your browser version is not supported by this site.
 CS First may not work properly.

-Now that the pencil goes to the mouse pointer when the "go to mouse pointer" block is run
+Now that the pencil goes to the mouse-pointer

 To do this, use a loop.

 Select the control menu.